 - A non-traditional applicant (like me – you have career experience and a life outside school)

-- A nurse, physician assistant, pharmacist or ther healthcare professional looking to become a doctor (due to extensive healthcare-related exposure)
+- A nurse, physician assistant, pharmacist or ther healthcare professional looking to become a doctor (due to extensive healthcare-related experience)

-- A minority or special circumstance applicant (there are special programs in the US, UK and other countries for students of certain family income levels and ethnicities)
+- A minority or special circumstance applicant (there are special programs in the US, UK and other countries for students of certain family income levels and backgrounds)

 - Life science degree holders